dotnet/EntityFramework.Docs/entity-framework/core/get-started/wpf.md

 ## Adding a Details Grid

 Now that the grid exists to display categories, the details grid can be added to show products.
-Add this inside the `Grid` after the categories `DataGrid`.
+Add this inside the `Grid` element, after the categories `DataGrid` element.

 **`MainWindow.xaml`**